AleZane29/Chess/README.md

 # Chess

-Angular project for play chess and derivate
+Angular project for play chess and derivate.